William A. M. Burden: Career

 In 1927, after his graduation from Harvard, he was hired as an aviation research analyst at Brown Brothers Harriman & Co.
 From 1932 to 1938, he worked for Scudder, Stevens and Clark.
 In 1935, while at Scudder, he was elected a director of the United Air Lines Transport Corporation.
 In 1940, he was named to the board of trustees of Central Hanover Bank & Trust Co.

 During World War II, he was Special Assistant for Research and Development to the Secretary of the Air Force.
 In 1947, after the War, he joined Smith, Barney & Co. as an aviation consultant.

 In 1949, he founded William A. M. Burden & Co., an investment company intended to pool and manage his family's money.
 The firm is considered a pioneer in the "family office" space and continues to this day, managing half a billion dollars as of 1998.
 Unlike other Vanderbilt descendants, Burden "saw the fortune dissipating into smaller and smaller chunks and was determined to protect his own progeny."

 In 1959, he was nominated by President Dwight D. Eisenhower as U.S. Ambassador to Belgium.
 He served in this role from 1959 until 1961.
+Burden's ambassadorship coincided with the Belgian grant of Congolese independence, the beginning of the Congo Crisis and the lead-up to the assassination of Patrice Lumumba.
+On July 19, 1960, Burden identified the newly independent Congolese government under Patrice Lumumba as contrary to the American vital interest, writing that "a principal objective of our political and diplomatic action must therefore be to destroy Lumumba government as now constituted ".

 Burden served on the board of trustees of the Museum of Modern Art in New York City from 1943 until his death.
 He was elected President of the Board in 1953, succeeding Nelson Rockefeller, who resigned to accept appointment as Under Secretary of the U.S. Department of Health, Education and Welfare.
 Burden resigned as president in 1959, to become Ambassador, and was succeeded by Blanchette Ferry Rockefeller, the wife of John D. Rockefeller III.
 He resumed the presidency again afterwards from 1961 until 1965.
 He donated works to be auctioned off for the Museum, including Paul Cézanne's Apples, in 1960.
 He also served as a trustee of Columbia University, a member of the board of the Smithsonian Institution, director of the Council on Foreign Relations, chairman of the Institute for Defense Analysis.
+He was also a director of the Farfield Foundation, which had ties to CIA and was later revealed as a CIA front.